Jbleezy/BO1-Reimagined/README.md

 * Allow multiple pap camos to be used from weaponOptions.csv (currently only looks for the keyword "gold")
 * Don't allow reload to start during fire time or last fire time
 * Always use empty drop/raise anim if empty (currently quick drop/raise anim will play even when empty)
+* Make all dual wield anims work separately for each weapon (currently empty idle, raise, drop, sprint, and dive anims are not separate)

 ## SPECIAL THANKS
 * **_ApexModder_** - perk bump sounds, assisted with localized strings, assisted with client scripting, assisted with menu scripting